Logging integration #

 class LitmusHandler(logging.Handler):

-"""Forward warnings/errors to the active run as step failures."""
+"""Forward warning/error log records to the active step as a failure."""

 super().__init__()